What is a Home Inspector?

 - The structural condition.

-- The heating and air conditioning systems.
+- The heating and air conditioning systems (HVAC system).

-- The basement and foundation.
+- The basement or crawl space, and foundation.

 - The roof and attic.

 - Evidence of water penetration or grading issues.

 - Pest infestation such as bugs and wildlife.

 - Environmental issues such as mold, radon, asbestos, and lead paint.

 - Appliances and other general components of the home.